 South Africa is one of the largest markets in the Middle East and Africa (MEA) region.
-Its large population (60.6m in 2022, Stats SA) and Africa's most industrialised economy support this emerging market.
+Its large population (63.02m mid 2024, Stats SA) and Africa's most industrialised economy support this emerging market.

-According to Fitch Solutions, the medtech market is poised for considerable growth .
-In 2021, South African medtech market was estimated to be worth R21 billion projected to grow to R29.6 billion by 2025.
+The medtech market is poised for considerable growth .
+In 2021, the South African medtech market was estimated to be worth R21 billion projected to grow to R29.6 billion by 2025 .